Stone Skipping Black Holes in Ultralight Dark Matter Solitons: A semi-analytic resonance model

 For the most general case in which both dynamical friction and the excited mode are present, the linearized dynamics can be written as a non-standard higher-order differential equation of the form

-where $G(t)$ is more complicated than the forcing term in Eq.~\eqref{eq:Ft}.
+where $G(t)$ is defined in Appendix~\ref{apx:C} and is more complicated than the forcing term in Eq.~\eqref{eq:Ft}.
 While such a system can still exhibit resonant behavior, a complete analysis is beyond the scope of the present work.
 Instead, we consider an instructive limit: we retain radial damping ($\gamma_r\neq 0$) and the mode excitation ($\epsilon\neq 0$), but switch off azimuthal damping by setting $\gamma_\phi=0$.
 In this limit we have a standard forced, damped harmonic oscillator,

 with $\Gamma=\gamma_r/2$.

 For the canonical monochromatic forcing problem

 the non-decaying steady-state response takes the form